meracious/maize/README.md

 It probably will never be a kernel ready for daily use in a productive system (although if it ever becomes one, we will be pleasantly surprised), and is intended solely as a hobby and learning project.

 ## Build Instructions

+### Dependencies

 Dependencies for setting up build environment:

 - libuuid
 - libfuse
 - pkgconfig

 These are available on all distros.

 For more instructions see [echFS GitHub page](https://github.com/echfs/echfs)

 Programs required: